PolymathNetwork/polymesh_docs/Polymesh/docs/polyx.md

 Any Polymesh key can hold POLYX, but it can only be sent and received by a key which is associated with an identity that has a valid Customer Due Diligence claim.

 POLYX can be [staked](./tokenomics.md) in order to receive a proportional amount of the block reward assigned to stakers.
-Operators are also required to stake a minimum bond in order to run an authoring node.
+Operators may also required to stake a minimum bond in order to run an authoring node.

 ## Security